rizasif/gcloud-iot-appengine/README.md

 The application, once deployed can perform the following functions.
 Returns in text/plain format.

 * Create new registry:
-A registry indicates an group of devices.
+A registry indicates a group of devices.
 This project assumes that each user has only one kind of device and they all transmit the same data.
 Therefore, only one registry is created.
 [REGISTRY_NAME] can be any alphanumeric string.
 ```
 curl -X POST -d "registry=[REGISTRY_NAME]&region=['us' or 'eu']" [URL]/accounts
 ```